-We advise you not to become pregnant when you are having tamoxifen.
+Your doctor will advise you not to become pregnant when you are taking tamoxifen.
 This is because tamoxifen may harm a developing baby.
-For women it is important to use an effective, non-hormonal barrier form of contraception during treatment and for a few months after it finishes.
+For women, it is important to use an effective, non-hormonal form of contraception during treatment and for a few months after it finishes.
 Even if your periods have stopped or are irregular, you still need to use contraception.
-A member of your clinical team can tell you more about this.
+Your doctor or nurse can tell you more about this.